Post job

 An administrative office specialist helps offices to run efficiently and smoothly by performing clerical support tasks.
 Their responsibilities often include preparing and processing documents, arranging meetings and appointments, monitoring the budgets and expenditures, answering calls and correspondence, handling the inventory and procurement of office supplies, and developing strategies to optimize office operations.
 They may also address issues and concerns, resolving them promptly and professionally.
 Furthermore, as an administrative office specialist, it is essential to coordinate staff, all while implementing the company's policies and regulations.

-There are some key differences in responsibilities as well.
-For example, an office worker responsibilities require skills like "scheduling appointments," "office machines," "computer system," and "computer programs."
+There are some key differences in the responsibilities of each position.
+For example, office worker responsibilities require skills like "scheduling appointments," "office machines," "computer system," and "computer programs."
 Meanwhile a typical administrative office specialist has skills in areas such as "phone calls," "hr," "travel arrangements," and "provides administrative support."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A front office specialist performs varied duties and administrative tasks for an organization.
 These include maintaining the cleanliness of the front desk, greeting and welcoming guests and visitors, and answering questions and managing complaints.
 Other duties include answering telephone calls, receiving packages and letters, and checking, sorting, and forwarding emails.
 As front office specialist, you are expected to maintain updated files and records, prepare various types of written materials, and research a wide range of topics as requested.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, office worker responsibilities are more likely to require skills like "administrative tasks," "powerpoint," "payroll," and "scheduling appointments."
-Meanwhile, a front office specialist might be skilled in areas such as "patients," "medical terminology," "check-in," and "patient care."
+Meanwhile, a front office specialist has duties that require skills in areas such as "patients," "medical terminology," "check-in," and "patient care."
 These differences highlight just how different the day-to-day in each role looks.

-In general, front office specialists study at similar levels of education than office workers.
+In general, front office specialists achieve similar levels of education than office workers.
 They're 1.7% less likely to obtain a Master's Degree while being 0.2% less likely to earn a Doctoral Degree.

 Business office associates are responsible for providing clerical and administrative support to the office staff for efficient and smooth operations of the office operations.
 They typically perform a number of tasks that include managing and entering data to spreadsheets and databases, organizing and maintaining files and documents, and assisting with bookkeeping activities.
 Additionally, they are responsible for managing work projects and overall office management, collaborating with other departments, and maintaining financial documents and customer information.
 Business office associates are also expected to oversee human resource activities such as handling of employment forms and administering health insurance.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from office workers resumes, they are more likely to have skills like "administrative tasks," "telephone calls," "word processing," and "office machines."
-But a business office associate might have skills like "multi-line phone system," "vehicle sales," "patients," and "payable functions."
+The required skills of the two careers differ considerably.
+For example, office workers are more likely to have skills like "administrative tasks," "telephone calls," "word processing," and "office machines."
+But a business office associate is more likely to have skills like "multi-line phone system," "vehicle sales," "patients," and "payable functions."

-Business office associates are known to earn similar educational levels when compared to office workers.
-Additionally, they're 0.7% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.
+Business office associates typically earn similar educational levels compared to office workers.
+Specifically, they're 0.7% more likely to graduate with a Master's Degree, and 0.2% more likely to earn a Doctoral Degree.

 An office receptionist, or administrative assistant, performs various administrative tasks for an organization.
 These tasks may include answering phone calls, providing the public and customers with information, and warmly welcoming, greeting, and directing visitors or guests accordingly.
 Additionally, an office receptionist is responsible for maintaining security by issuing visitor badges, monitoring logbooks, and following procedures.
 Administrative assistants are also responsible for preparing and processing travel vouchers and other documents.
 Some employers prefer someone with a college or bachelor's degree, telephone skills, and excellent communication skills.